conda/conda/docs/source/user-guide/tasks/build-packages/environment-variables.rst

      - Hash of the package being built, without leading h.
 EXAMPLE: 21422ab .
        Conda-build 3.0+.
    * - PYTHON
-     - Path to the Python executable in the build prefix.
-Python is installed only in the build prefix when it is listed as a build requirement.
+     - Path to the Python executable in the host prefix.
+Python is installed only in the host prefix when it is listed as a host requirement.
    * - PY3K
      - ``1`` when Python 3 is installed in the build prefix, otherwise ``0``.